 ISHA receives a number of inquiries each month regarding the credentials required to practice in the State of Illinois.
-These credentials are the Professional Educator License (PEL) issued by the Illinois State Board of Education (ISBE) and the Speech-Language Pathology and Audiology licenses issued by the Illinois Division of Professional Regulation (IDPR).
-Frank Goldacker, committee chair of the Legislative and Regulatory Committe, has provided answers to the most frequently asked questions based on the most recent information available as of December 2014, however, where there might be a discrepancy because of a change in procedure or policy, ISBE or IDPR makes the official determination.
+These credentials are the Professional Educator License (PEL) issued by the Illinois State Board of Education (ISBE) and the Speech-Language Pathology and Audiology licenses issued by the Illinois Department of Financial and Professional Regulation (IDFPR).
+Frank Goldacker, committee chair of the Legislative and Regulatory Committe, has provided answers to the most frequently asked questions based on the most recent information available as of December 2014, however, where there might be a discrepancy because of a change in procedure or policy, ISBE or IDFPR makes the official determination.

 What is required to work in the Illinois schools if I completed my training out-of-state?

 The Professional Educator License (PEL) is required.
 For out-of-state or country applicants the requirements are:

 1. Proof of completion of a comparable state-approved program

 2. Appropriate degree from a regionally accredited institution

 4. Coursework in methods of reading and reading in the content area

 6. A passing score on the Illinois test of basic skills—the Test of Academic Proficiency (TAP 400), or in lieu of the TAP, obtaining proof of an ACT Plus Writing composite score of at least 22, or a SAT (critical reading and mathematics) composite score of 1030.
 The score report may be no older than 10 years old at the time ISBE 73-60 is submitted.

 7. Those who seek to add a subsequent endorsement and have already passed the TAP (or achieved the required composite score on the ACT Plus Writing or SAT) are not required to pass the test again.

 8. A passing score on the applicable content-area test